 - Bad language on the platform – red flag

-- Platform looks like something is being ‘copy pasted’ – red flag
+- The platform looks like something is ‘copy-pasted’ – red flag

 Make sure you understand what you invest into.
 We wrote a big article about differences between loans and equity investments.
 Remember, loan is a one way road, if it goes bad – it can’t get good later, equity – can.
 If it’s whiskey or wine you are investing into, make sure you understand the risks related to your investment.
 30% risk means you lose 100% of your money in 30% of the cases.